1. Blog

 2. Urination Problems

 If your dog’s potty habits change, pay close attention.
-If your dog is urinating more than usual or strains to urinate but only releases a trickle, that could be a sign of a urinary tract infection.
+Maybe your dog is urinating more than usual or strains to urinate but only releases a trickle.
+That could be a sign of a urinary tract infection.
 If your dog doesn’t seem to have to urinate when they normally do, make sure they’re drinking enough water.

 Blood in the urine is another sign of doggie health issues.
 Particularly in senior dogs, urine with blood could mean your dog has diabetes mellitus, kidney stones, or kidney disease.
 Don’t waste any time making a veterinarian appointment, and if you can, take a urine sample with you for evaluation.